Building a Secure Attachment Bond with Your Baby

 A secure attachment bond is good for you, too

-Nature has programmed mothers as well as their infants to have a “falling in love” experience through attachment.
+Nature has programmed mothers as well as their infants to have a “falling in love” experience through secure attachment.
 The joy you experience as you connect with your infant goes a long way to relieve fatigue from lack of sleep and the stress of learning how to care for your baby.
 The bonding process releases endorphins in your body that motivate you, give you energy, and make you feel happy.
 Creating a secure attachment with your infant may take a little effort, but the rewards are huge for both of you.

 Babies communicate most effectively when they are in a quiet and alert state, and so do you.
 As hard as it may be, it is important to take care of yourself in order to build a secure attachment bond with your infant.